Hypergeometric decomposition of Delsarte K3 pencils: Picard-Fuchs equations

 \subsection{Picard-Fuchs equations for Delsarte K3 surfaces}

 Now we apply the results discussed earlier in the section to our five pencils of Delsarte K3 surfaces.
 In all of these cases, summing the degree of the holomorphic Picard-Fuchs equation with the dimension of $W_{\psi}$ as in Table \ref{table: kloost}, we obtain exactly $\#(\mathcal{B}\cap \mathcal{C})$.
-The hypergeometric parameters obtained here coincide with the parameters from the finite field sums in \S~\ref{S:counting}.
+As we will prove in Theorem~\ref{T:hypergeometricMatch}, the hypergeometric parameters obtained here coincide with the parameters from the finite field sums in \S~\ref{S:counting}.

 We begin with a detailed discussion of the families $\Csf_4$ and $\Csf_2\Fsf_2$.